Philosophy for the Apocalypse: Ancient Wisdom in a World of Lies

 Why now?

-Interesting how you changed that name, which is very interesting.
+change that name, which is very interesting.

-Remember, these are very, very serious times and we need each other to focus with and on.
+Remember, these are very, very serious times, and we need each other to focus with and on.

 Take it easy.